AJ345/find-close-meteorites/README.md

 A demo project that uses NASA data and Python to find meteor landing sites (sort of) near you!

 ## To Run:
-Required:
-- Python 3
+This project requires Python 3 and the requests package.

-- Math and requests packages
+First, install pipenv.

+`pip install pipenv`

+Then, run using pipenv.

-`python findmeteorsites.py`
+`pipenv run python findmeteorsites.py`